 - Reduced fatigue

-A day of hiking will inevitably lead to some fatigue but the added shock absorbing and cushioning that an insole provides will reduce the fatigue you would otherwise experience.
+A day of outdoor activities will inevitably lead to some tiredness but the added shock absorbing and cushioning will reduce the fatigue you would otherwise experience.

 - Reduce symptoms of plantar fasciitis

-This puts less strain on your arches and achilles tendon and reduces the symptoms of plantar fasciitis.
+This puts less strain on your arches and achilles tendon and can reduce symptoms.

 - Odor control, antibacterial and antimicrobial

-Some of the best models have antimicrobial and antibacterial properties.
-These keep your feet fresher and fungus-free.The odor control means you can take your boots off at the end of the day without having to apologize to your hiking buddies.
+Some of the best products have antimicrobial and antibacterial properties.
+These keep your feet fresher and fungus-free.The odor control means you can take your boots off at the end of the day without having to apologize to your trail mates.

 Do I Need Insoles?